AgnesWangechi/AgnesWangechi/README.md

 - 🤔️ Learning more about Data Analysis and Software engineering.

-- 💬 The versatility of Python amazes me.
+- 💬 The versatility of Python amazes me everytime.
 Using it in data analysis to embedded systems and even CRUD applications makes it my go to language.

 - 📫 How to reach me **engwangechi@gmail.com**